Feodorovskaya Church: Design and construction

 Construction of the southern wing of the monastery building, from the Holy Trinity Cathedral to the southern boundary of the monastery, began in 1725, overseen by Leonard Theodor Schwertfeger.
 Construction stalled in 1730, and only resumed in 1741 under Pietro Antonio Trezzini.
 The two-storey wing was finally completed under the auspices of Ivan Rossi in 1748.
 The south-eastern corner continued the style of the north Dukhovsky wing, and like that wing, was finished with a two-storey church, laid down on 9 August 1745, and intended to be the symmetrical counterpart of the Annunciation Church.
 Construction of the church lasted for seven years, with further work to attach a staircase carried out between 1755 and 1761 by M. D. Rastorguev.
 The decoration was completed by 1766.
 As completed the church building contained two churches, one on the ground floor and one on the upper floor.
 The icons were painted by Aleksey Antropov.
 The churches were only consecrated in 1770; the upper one in the name of Holy Prince Feodor of Yaroslav, brother of Saint Alexander Nevsky; and the lower one in the name of Saint John Chrysostom.

 In 1840, both churches underwent repairs.
 The iconostases were replaced, and new images by Dmitriy Antonelli were installed.
 The upper church was repainted and the painting “The Descent from the Cross” by Jacopo Bassano, originally in the private church of Grigory Orlov, was placed in it.
 The churches were then re-consecrated: the upper one on 11 June 1842 by Bishop Venedict of Revel in the name of Saint Nicholas, and the lower church on 17 September 1842 by Bishop Afanasiy of Vinnytsia in the name of Holy Prince Feodor of Yaroslav.
 In 1867 the iconostasis and the royal doors of the Feodorovskaya Church were again refurbished.

-From 1806 the lower church was the site of burials of Georgian and Imeretian princes, and those of important members of Saint Petersburg society.
+From 1806 the lower church was the site of burials of Georgian princes, and those of important members of Saint Petersburg society.
 In total around 100 burials took place in the Feodorovskaya Church, though none have survived.
 On 5 October 1889 the metropolitan approved a suggestion by the Spiritual Council to construct an extension to the church to allow further burials.
 This was built to a design by Grigory I. Karpov, and contained 167 spaces in its burial vault, with a two-tier iconostasis.
 On 6 October 1891 it was consecrated as a separate church in the name of Saint Isidore of Pelusium by Metropolitan Isidore.
 Over the 25 years of its operation some 150 burials took place, mostly those of bishops and church leaders.